 Your own thoughts and feelings — approach with curiosity and compassion when you’re feeling negative emotion.

-Your understanding of other people — approach them with curiosity and compassion when you make up a story of how someone should be doing something.
+Your understanding of family members and other people — approach them with curiosity and compassion when you make up a story of how someone should be doing something.
+This will serve you well long term.

 Once you’re in a place of understanding and no judgment, you will be able to move from the neutrality to the abundance that you want.